By: Anya Chabria

 I’ve also come to realize that the script is a living, breathing document of its own.
 Hamilton’s design shifts from stage to stage, from time to time, as the social and political context changes.
 For instance, when I was watching in November, I heard people laugh at Jefferson’s line about a “quid pro quo.”
 I’ve never seen the show elsewhere, but I’m pretty sure the former president’s quip didn’t garner so many laughs back in 2015.
 Context is everything, and Hamilton wields it like a knife.

 So, is Hamilton relevant?
 Of course.
 A thousand times yes.
-The rhythm, the movement, the words, much like Hamilton himself. force their way into a lasting legacy.
+The rhythm, the movement and the words, much like Hamilton himself, force their way into a lasting legacy.
 Of course, I’m not the only one who feels this way.
 Hamilton’s significance is agreed upon across the political, social, and economic spectrum.
 In fact, less than two weeks ago, Chicago Mayor Lori E. Lightfoot named January 5th, 2020 “Hamilton Day” to commemorate the Chicago production of the show.
 History has its eyes on this explosive, gargantuan musical, and the show is most certainly still making its mark.